 This course is offered as a four-year programme, including an initial Foundation Year.
 The Foundation Year will allow you to develop your academic study skills and build confidence in your abilities, identifying your own strengths and development needs for progression onto an undergraduate degree.

-You’ll work in a design studio alongside a diverse community of illustrators and graphic designers, each working on their own projects, just as a ‘real-world’ design studio would function.
+You’ll work in alongside a diverse community of illustrators and graphic designers, each working on their own projects, just as a ‘real-world’ design studio would function.
 You’ll study in a close-knit tutor group where everyone’s input is recognised and valued.
 Not only will you make friends for life, you’ll also make important connections that will last through your career, and you’ll form a network, just like you’d find in any design group.

 You’ll also work with professional illustrators who will give you feedback and pointers on how you can develop your imagery.